Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

 \subsubsection{Streaming DMD}

-The first two dynamic modes obtained from the $\Ra = 10^8$-datset are visualised in figure~\ref{fig4} in terms of temperature and azimuthal velocity.
-The temperature field of the first dynamic mode shown in figure~\ref{fig4}(a) resembles the mean temperature profile, the corresponding azimuthal velocity field (figure~\ref{fig4}~b) consists of anticyclonic motion in the bulk and cyclonic motion close to the sidewall.
+The DMD eigenvalues obtained for the two cases $\Ra = 10^8$ and $\Ra = 10^9$ are presented in Fig.~\ref{fig:RRBC-spectra} (a) and (b), respectively.
+As can be seen from the data shown in the figure, the eigenvalues lie on or close to the unit circle for a truncation number $r = 40$.
+We only consider converged modes corresponding to eigenvalues on the unit circle, that is, the mean flow and the dynamic mode corresponding to the next lowest frequency indicated by the blue dots.
+The first two dynamic modes obtained from the $\Ra = 10^8$-dataset are visualised in Fig.~\ref{fig4} in terms of temperature and azimuthal velocity.
+The temperature field of the first dynamic mode shown in Fig.~\ref{fig4}(a) resembles the mean temperature profile, the corresponding azimuthal velocity field (Fig.~\ref{fig4}b) consists of anticyclonic motion in the bulk and cyclonic motion close to the sidewall.
 As expected, the first dominant mode corresponds to a base or mean flow.
 However, this mode is evidently dynamically not important without temporal change.
-The principal mode is the second one, presented in figure~\ref{fig4}(c), and the BZF \citep{Zhang2020} is clearly visible, both in the temperature (left) and azimuthal velocity (right).
+The principal mode is the second one, presented in Fig.~\ref{fig4}(c), and the BZF \cite{Zhang2020} is clearly visible, both in the temperature (left) and azimuthal velocity (right).